badetitou/badetitou.github.io/misc/_drafts/2022-10-25-test-your-moose-code-using-ci.md

 It consists of the following steps:

 - Create mock ressources
-- Create a bridge from your Pharo image to your ressources using PharoBridge
+- Create a bridge from your Pharo image to your resources using PharoBridge
 - Create a GitLab Ci or a GitHub Action
 - Test :heart:

 ## Create mock ressources

-The first step is to create mock ressources.
+The first step is to create mock resources.
 To do so, the easiest way is to include them in your git repository.

 You should have: